eggheads/eggdrop/doc/sphinx_source/mainDocs/tcl-commands.rst

   Module: server

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-tagmsg <tag string> <target>
+tagmsg <tags> <target>
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

   Description: sends an IRCv3 TAGMSG command to the target.
-Only works if message-tags as been negotiated with the server via the cap command. tag string is a single string containing the tags you wish to send separated by commas (do not include the @prefix), and target is the nickname or channel you wish to send the tags to.
+Only works if message-tags has been negotiated with the server via the cap command. tags is a Tcl dict (or space-separated string) of the tags you wish to send separated by commas (do not include the @prefix), and target is the nickname or channel you wish to send the tags to.
+To send a tag only (not a key/value pair), use a "" as the value for a key in a dict, or a "{}" if you are sending as a space-separated string.

+  Examples:
+    set mytags [dict create +foo bar moo baa +last ""]; tagmsg $mytags #channel tagmsg "+foo bar moo baa +last {}" #channel

   Returns: nothing